Experience for Undergraduates Program

 Most offers are made in late February and early March, with a

 few extending to late March and early April.
-Each offer is for a
+Offers are sent by email.

 specific project, and the faculty mentor will discuss the details with